 Does the cooking time change if I double the quantity?

 The cooking time will remain the same even if you double the recipe.
 The instant pot will just take longer to come to pressure.

 Which immersion blender can I use?
 Can I use a potato masher?

 Tips to make the best Pav Bhaji Recipe

 ✓ Make the bhaji with generous quantity of butter

 ✓ Use fresh ingredients, such as ginger, garlic and fresh tomatoes.

-✓ Dont forget the butter, lemon juice, lots of chopped onions and cilantro to top the bhaji while serving.
+✓ Dont forget the butter, lime juice, lots of chopped onions and cilantro to top the bhaji while serving.

 ✓ Toast the pav in ample amount of butter and serve immediately.

 Try this easy Mumbai Pav Bhaji recipe and let me know if how you like it.
 Check out this awesome collection of 29 Best Instant Pot Indian Vegetarian Recipes.